lHappYzz/telegram-bot/README.md

   self::STATUS_POST_SUGGESTION => PostSuggestionState::class,
 ];
 ```
-Each state class defines a `handle()` method where the logic for processing `boot/Src/Update` for a chat in that specific state is implemented.
+Each state class defines a `boot/Src/Abstracts/State::handle()` method where the logic for processing `boot/Src/Update` for a chat in that specific state is implemented.
 ```php
 class DefaultState extends State
 {